 What is Medical Nutrition Therapy?

 The foods we consume on a daily basis can significantly affect our mood, behavior and emotional health.
 Medical nutrition therapy can help manage chronic conditions that affect mental health and overall well-being.
 Our registered dietitians specialize in behavior modification to help children, adolescents and adults create successful strategies that are tailored to meet nutritional needs.
-Individual consults with a Registered Dietitian are provided in person or offered over the phone for your convenience.
 The initial therapy session includes a complete assessment of nutritional status, taking into consideration abnormal lab values, drug-nutrient interactions, nutrient deficiencies, pertinent medial information along with a history of dietary habits.
 Medical nutrition therapy follow-ups provide motivation, accountability, behavior management, and personalized meal planning that addresses chronic conditions and diseases.

 The Benefits of Working with a Dietitian